arista-eosext/PingCheck/README.md

 # PingCheck

-The purpose of this utility is to test ICMP reachability, alert if its down and run a config change.
+The purpose of this utility is to test ICMP reachability of a host(s), alert if its down and run a config change.
 On recovery run another list of config changes.

 # Author